 4. Remove the pins and stuff your heart with craft filling.
-Optionally you can pop a few dried lavender flowers or similar in there as well (though mind the gaps if your stitches are big!)
+Optionally you can pop a few dried lavender flowers or other dried herbs in there as well.
+Just mind the gaps if your stitches are big!

 5. Finish sewing round the heart and fasten off the thread by sewing over the last stitch two or three times.
 Cut the thread.

 6. If you like, you can use a small sharp pair of scissors (nail scissors are great for this) to put a few ‘snips’ around the edge, roughly a centimeter apart from each other.
-Don’t snip in as far as the stitches, though!
+Don’t snip in as far as the stitches, though.
 This will allow the edge to ‘relax’ a bit and gives a nice effect, but it’s totally optional.

 7. Another optional step is to sew a button onto the middle of the heart, making sure that you sew firm stitches which go all the way through to the back of the heart if you want to get the ‘dimpled’ effect.
 Or add other embellishments of your choice.

-8. Optionally, sew a piece of ribbon (or a loop of embroidery thread) onto the back if you want to be able to hang the heart up.
-It’s worth testing the location to see if the heart will hang nicely by pinning the ribbon or thread on before you sew it, though … if it’s too low, you might find that the heart tips forward when you try to hang it up.
+8. Optionally, sew a piece of ribbon (or thread a loop of embroidery thread) onto the back if you want to be able to hang the heart up.
+It’s worth testing the location to see if the heart will hang nicely by pinning the ribbon or thread on before you sew it, though.
+If it’s too low, you might find that the heart tips forward when you try to hang it up.